A. Q. M. Badruddoza Chowdhury

-He is also a physician, and former cultural activist, an author, essayist, playwright, television presenter and an orator of distinction.
+Chowdhury was also a physician, cultural activist, author, essayist, playwright, television presenter, and an orator of distinction.
 He was awarded the National Television Award in 1976.

 Early life

-Chowdhury was born in his maternal grandfather's house in Comilla.
+Badruddoza Chowdhury was born in his maternal grandfather's house in Comilla on 11 October 1930.
 His grandfather's home is in Majidpur Dayhata, Srinagar, Bikrampur (now Munshiganj District).
-His father's name is Kafiluddin chowdhury former provincial minister of East Pakistan and awami league leader .He passed his SSC from St Gregory's School in 1947 and HSC from Dhaka College in 1949.
+His father, Kafiluddin Chowdhury, was the general secretary of the United Front, serving as a minister in the United Front provincial cabinet of the then East Pakistan and an Awami League leader.
+His mother was Sufia Khatun.
+Badruddoza passed his SSC from St. Gregory's School in 1947 and HSC from Dhaka College in 1949.
 He earned his MBBS degree from Dhaka Medical College in 1954–1955.

-His father Kafiluddin Chowdhury was a political leader of Awami League, a former general secretary of the United Front serving as Minister in the United Front provincial cabinet of the then East Pakistan.
-His mother is Sufia Khatun.

 Medical career

 Chowdhury started his career in the medical profession.
-He served as an associate professor of medicine in Rajshahi Medical College in 1964 and Sir Salimullah Medical College during 1964–1970 and professor of medicine in Sylhet Medical College in 1970.
-He served as the president of National Anti-Tuberculosis Association of Bangladesh (NATAB), president of International Union Against Tuberculosis of Lung Diseases (IUATLD) of Asia Pacific Zone.
+He served as an associate professor of medicine at Rajshahi Medical College in 1964 and Sir Salimullah Medical College during 1964–1970 and professor of medicine at Sylhet Medical College in 1970.
+He served as the president of the National Anti-Tuberculosis Association of Bangladesh (NATAB) and president of the International Union Against Tuberculosis of Lung Diseases (IUATLD) of Asia Pacific Zone.

 Political career

 Being inspired by Ziaur Rahman, the founder chairman of the party, Badruddoza entered into politics as the secretary general of the BNP during its early years.
 He won the parliament election of 1979 as a BNP nominee from Munshiganj and served as cabinet minister during the years 1979–1982.
-When the BNP again won parliamentary elections in 1991, after a short stint as Education and Cultural Affairs Minister, he was appointed Deputy Leader of the House of Bangladesh parliament.
+When the BNP again won parliamentary elections in 1991, after a short stint as Education and Cultural Affairs Minister (from 20 March 1991 until 19 September 1991), he was appointed Deputy Leader of the House of the Bangladeshi parliament.

 Presidency

-Chowdhury was appointed the foreign minister of Bangladesh when BNP party came to power in 2001.
-In November 2001, he was elected the President of Bangladesh by Jatiyo Sangshad members.
-Seven months later the incident of him deciding not to visit BNP founder Ziaur Rahman's grave on his death anniversary provoked the party members.
+Chowdhury was appointed as the foreign minister of Bangladesh when the BNP party came to power in 2001.
+In November 2001, he was elected the president of Bangladesh by Jatiya Sangsad members.
+Seven months later, the incident of him deciding not to visit BNP founder Ziaur Rahman's grave on the anniversary of his death provoked the party members.
 They accused him of betraying the party.
-In June 2002, Chowdhury resigned from office as was asked by the ruling party before the situation could turn any murkier.
+In June 2002, Chowdhury resigned from office as was asked by the ruling party before the situation escalated further.